MouMukherjee/Probot-Features/Standup-Meetings-Getting-Started.md

 ### Add People
 To add members to the scrum channels, make sure they have existing Slack accounts linked to the workspace.
 If you want to add people when you are creating a channel, write their names in 'Send Invites To" section.
 You can always add more members from 'Invite More People' option on Slack.

+## Conducting a Stand-up
+After the preliminary set-up is finished, you and your team are now ready to conduct virtual scrum.
+The actual process is initiated by typing this command- ‘scrum start’.
+As soon as a member writes this command in the channel, the daily stand-up meeting resumes.
+During a stand-up, Probot asks a set of questions to each active participant.

 ## Customize Scrum Questions
 ~~By default, Probot will ask a pre-defined set of questions.
 Those are:~~